DimiChatzipavlis/mars-app-CI-CD-SEIP/README.md

 ## Mission 2

 We make a CI/CD tool with Github Actions.
-We write the main.yml file, update the requirements.txt file with pytest and configure branch protection rules
+We write the main.yml file, update the requirements.txt file with pytest and configure branch protection rules.
+For the code quality check we use pylint.

 ## Special Thanks